 One downside to the Aero 80 is that local regulations and insurance companies may charge you more than they would for a 50cc.
 If you don’t plan on carrying passengers and you’re not a larger rider, the Honda’s Aero 50 might be a better choice if this is a concern.
 The Aero 50 isn’t quite as fast but it’s close and every model year has the super handy side panel storage than the NH80 only got for ’85.
-The Aero 50 is good for about 40mph whereas a properly running Aero 80 tops out around 43-44mph.
+The Aero 50 is good for about 40mph whereas a properly running Aero 80 tops out around 43-44 mph.
 The Aero 80 is also a bigger scooter with a better suspension so it’s better for bigger riders or 2-up riding.
 Another scooter to consider is Honda’s 4-stroke Elite 80.
-The Elite 80’s top speed is similar but the Aero 80 does accelerate clearly faster so that makes it more fun and better equipped to handle two passengers.
+The Elite 80’s top speed is similar but the Aero 80 accelerates much faster, so it’s more fun and better equipped to handle two passengers.
 The Aero 80 also has more storage capacity.

 If you’re itching to reduce the reliability of your scooter with aftermarket parts, the Aero 80 isn’t the best scooter to start with.
 The only bolt on parts available for the Aero 80 were actually designed for other scooters and just happen to fit the Aero 80.
 Most notably, Honda’s AF16E engine uses the same intake manifold bolt pattern as the NH80, so you can buy aftermarket intake manifolds, reed cages and carbs intended for these scooters.
 The scooters that Honda sold here that use the AF16E engine are the 1992 - 2001 Honda Dio (SK50) (sold only in Canada and overseas) and the ’94 - ’01 SA50 Elite (aka Elite SR, Elite 50).
 The carburator in the Aero 80 is quite small for an 80cc 2-stroke, so going with an improved reed cage, intake manifold and carburator should raise your top speed to 45-50mph.
 My brother has done this modification with good results but moderate decrease in fuel milage.

 Besides the above mentioned parts, you’re on your own for making this scooter faster.
-Some owners have custom made their own expansion chamber pipes (which help also) or they have modified an exhaust from a CR80 dirtbike to fit.
+Some owners have custom made their own expansion chamber pipes (which help a great deal) or they have modified an exhaust from a CR80 dirtbike to fit.
 You could also play with the ignition timing to add a bit more juice.
 Realistically though, the Aero 80 makes great power in its stock form.
-I think you could add the AF16E intake manifold, carb and reeds and then just gear it a bit taller (via a larger rear tire?) and you’d be a lot faster.
+Simply adding the AF16E intake manifold, carb and reeds and gearing it a bit taller (via a larger rear tire) provides a nice top speed boost while preserving reliability.